MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webresourcerequested.md

 In a `WebResourceRequested` event, you can specify a filter for the requests that the app is interested in based on URL and resource type.
 If the host app uses a filter, the filter must be added before a `WebResourceRequested` event is fired.

-For example, say a host app is trying to replace images, in which case the host app is only interested in web resource requested events for images.
-The app would only get events for images by specifying the filter for images.
-Another example is if the host app is only interested in all requests that are under a domain name like https://example.com, then the app can use the URL filter to get events associated with that site.
+For example, suppose the host app is trying to replace images.
+In this case, the host app is only interested in web resource requested events for images.
+The host app would only get events for images by specifying the filter for images.
+Another example is if the host app is only interested in all requests that are under a domain name like `https://example.com`, then the app can use the URL filter to get events that are associated with that site.

 # [.NET](#tab/dotnet)